rust-lang/book/src/ch04-01-ownership.md

 let s2 = s1;
 ```

-You might say “copy the `String`!”
-This is both correct and incorrect at the
-same time.
-It does a _shallow_ copy of the `String`.
-What’s that mean?
-Well,
+This looks very similar to the previous code, so we might assume that the way
+it works would be the same: that the second line would make a copy of the value
+in `s1` and bind it to `s2`.
+This isn't quite what happens: `String` values are
+stored on the heap, so Rust's ownership rules apply here so that Rust ensures
+we don't have any of the bugs we mentioned before that are common around
+cleaning up memory.

-let’s take a look at what `String` looks like under the covers:
+To explain this more thoroughly, let’s take a look at what `String` looks like
+under the covers in Figure 4-1.
+A `String` is made up of three parts, shown on
+the left: a pointer to the memory that holds the contents of the string, a
+length, and a capacity.
+This group of data is stored on the stack.
+On the right
+is the memory that holds the contents, and this is on the heap.

 <img alt="String in memory" src="img/trpl04-01.svg" class="center" style="width: 50%;" />